lanl-aea/waves/docs/tutorial_08_data_extraction.rst

 file structure.
 You will notice that there are two H5 files per parameter set.
 The data is organized into a root file, ``rectangle_compression.h5``, that contains the overall file structure, some unsorted meta data, and a list of H5 group paths containing Xarray datasets.
-The second file, ``rectangle_compression_datasets.h5``, contains the actual Xarray dataset objects. :ref:`tutorial_post_processing_waves` will introduce a post-processing task with the :meth:`waves.scons_extensions.abaqus_extract` H5 output files.
+The second file, ``rectangle_compression_datasets.h5``, contains the actual Xarray dataset objects. :ref:`tutorial_post_processing` will introduce a post-processing task with the :meth:`waves.scons_extensions.abaqus_extract` H5 output files.

 You can explore the structure of each file with `The HDF5 Group command-line-tools`_ below (the ``grep`` command